St George's German Lutheran Church: Interior features

 The church retains a set of furnishings, mostly from the 18th century, including a set of box pews and a high central double-decker pulpit and sounding board.
 The coat-of-arms of King George III (pre-1801) and two carved timber commandment boards in German hang in the church.
 The Royal Arms were required to be erected in Anglican churches but were adopted by nonconformist congregations voluntarily, as a mark of loyalty.
-There are donations boards for the church and adjoining former church school and among the donors listed is the King of Prussia.
+There are donations boards for the church and adjoining former church school.
+Among the donors listed is the King of Prussia.

-The organ was built in 1886 by the Walcker family.
-They used the organ case of the previous organ (John England, 1794).
-When the organ was rebuilt in 1937, the case was reused.
+The Organ

+The earliest known record of an organ at St George's dates to 1764.
+The current organ was built in 1886 by the Walcker family, renowned organ builders from Ludwigsburg.
+The same firm enlarged it in 1937, retaining the Neo-Gothoc case and much of the original pipework.
+The organ contains many features typical of 19th century German Romantic instruments including pneumatic action, free combination pistons and a Rollschwelle - a cylindrical roller mounted directly above the centre of the pedalboard - which allows the organist to create continuous and often seamless crescendos or diminuendos during a passage of music.
+For organists interested in German Romantic organ music, the organ provides invaluable insight into the opportunities and restrictions imposed on performers by such instruments.

 Bell tower

 The street frontage was crowned by a baroque bell tower in copper-covered timber.
 This was taken down in the 1930s at the insistence of the District Surveyor as unsafe and has not to date been replaced.
 A plain brick pediment and cement cross replaced it, somewhat diminishing the architecture of the frontage.
 The former location of the bell tower can still be discerned in the brickwork.
 The bell and weathervane from the tower were saved and remain in the church.